-There is a fierce battle taking place in the lucrative foreign exchange (forex) market.
-At the retail level, many forex companies are vying for our business.
-Traditionally, banks got our patronage while competing among themselves and money transfer services such as Western Union and MoneyGram.
-In the past ten years, the landscape has changed significantly with the rise of financial technology companies (FinTechs), which seek to disrupt traditional lines of business, namely, how money is sent between people.
+A fierce battle is taking place in the lucrative foreign exchange (forex) market.
+Traditionally, banks got our patronage while competing among themselves and money transfer services, such as Western Union and MoneyGram.
+In the past ten years, the landscape has changed significantly with the rise of financial technology companies (fintechs), which seek to disrupt traditional lines of business, namely, how money is sent between people.

-FinTechs leverage the Internet and technology to create innovative, cost-saving processes.
-Also, they focus on keeping overhead costs low to pass savings onto customers.
-While banks continue to offer terrible rates wrapped in high/hidden fees, some FinTechs quote real-time rates and charge less than 1 percent or nothing at all.
+Fintechs leverage the internet and technology to create innovative cost-saving solutions.
+Also, they focus on keeping overhead costs low to pass savings to their customers.
+While banks continue to offer terrible rates wrapped in high/hidden fees, some fintechs exchange at interbank/spot rates and charge less than 1 percent or nothing at all.

 - Payza (not recommended)